CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 - It allows unstable connection between PHP and a database.

-- It represents a connection between PHP and a database server.
+- It signifies a connection between a database server and PHP.

 +++